fintechsandbox/project-sandcastle/factset-schemabrowser/README.md

 Then navigate to http://localhost:8000/index.html to browse and search the data.

-## Updating to the latest version of the data
+## Updating to the latest version of the schema (in case the schema changes in the future)

 ### Pre-requisites
 *Change directory to project-sandcastle/factset-schemabrowser